School Info

 Through the beginning of the year screening process, students are identified as needing Tier 1, Tier 2, or Tier 3 instruction.
 Tier 1 instruction is delivered to all students daily.
 Within the literacy block, students receive differentiated instruction through small group guided reading.
 Students are engaged in literacy centers and independent work to meet their literacy needs.
 Additional support is provided for Tier 2 and Tier 3 students based on assessments such as the iReady Diagnostic And FAST PM 1 Data.
 Instructional plans include accommodations for ESE (IEP plans), 504 accommodations and ESOL strategies for ELL students.
 Students not meeting quarterly proficiency are placed on a PMP plan and receive double-dose instruction.

 Students who continue to have difficulties in learning are considered for support in the Collaborative Problem Solving process.
 The RtI team assists with identifying student needs, including attendance and tardy trends, academic, medical and or behavior and social progression.
 The team identifies the problem, analyzes the problem, designs the instructional intervention, and progress monitors to see if the intervention is working.
 Data is analyzed in subsequent RtI meetings to view the student’s progress.
 Parent feedback during RtI meetings is valued and needed.
 The Identification/Intervention Decision Tree charts are used to guide us in identifying the best instructional plan that will target the needs of our students.
 To support reading interventions we are currently utilizing SIPPS, Reading Horizons and Benchmark Advanced Interventions.
-4 Staff members are also going to be trained in the UFLI (University of Florida Literacy Institute) Phonics based reading program.
+All Kindergarten, First and Second Grade classes will be using UFLI as Tier 1 Phonics instruction.

 As for math, data is analyzed using the initial screening assessment, student performance trends, etc. and an instructional plan is put in place.
 Students identified to be placed on a progress monitoring plan are provided with additional support/intervention based on their needs.
 As with reading, students continuing to exhibit deficiencies will be brought to the Collaborative Problem Solving Team where further analysis of data will take place and a plan of action developed.
 Programs currently utilized in grades K-5 Math Interventions include: Envision Math Intervention, and reflex math.